-As Interim President & CEO of the Michael Smith Foundation for Health Research, Bev draws upon a wealth of experience in health research, practice and policy.
+As President & CEO of the Michael Smith Foundation for Health Research, Bev is focused on the funding, production and uptake of health research and health care-related evidence in British Columbia.

-Bev received both her MA and PhD from SFU's School of Communication and currently holds adjunct appointments at UBC's School of Population and Public Health and SFU's Faculty of Health Sciences.
+Bev’s roles prior to MSFHR include health communications and knowledge translation consultant, researcher, writer and communications director.
+Bev received her MA and PhD from SFU's School of Communication and holds adjunct appointments at UBC’s School of Population and Public Health and SFU's Faculty of Health Sciences.
 Her research interests include knowledge translation, discourse analysis, health communication, risk communication, and public involvement in health research.
-She is increasingly called on to publish and present internationally on how best to support the translation of research evidence into policy and practice, especially from a funder's perspective.

 Martin is advisor to the president & CEO as well as MSFHR’s board, committees, and executive team.